 The first question will prompt the respondent to use an 11-point numeric scale from 0 to 10 to report the likelihood, in the absence of the program, of implementing the same measure within 12 months of when it was actually implemented.
-This is the Likelihood of Implementing within One Year in the formulas below.
+This is the “Likelihood of Implementing within One Year” in the formulas below.
 The second question will present a series of date ranges (e.g., within one year, between 12 months and 2 years, etc.) and ask the respondent to pick one representing their best estimate of when the measure would have been implemented in the absence of the program.
-The free ridership algorithm uses the midpoint of each date range, referred to as Number of Months Expedited below.
+The free ridership algorithm uses the midpoint of each date range, referred to as “Number of Months Expedited” below.
 For respondents that report accelerated adoption due to the program, this variable can take on values from 6 to 48 months.

-Evaluators will use the Likelihood of Implementing within One Year and/or the Number of Months Expedited variables to calculate two alternative ways of accounting for deferred free ridership:
+Evaluators will use the Likelihood of Implementing within One Year and/or the Number of Months Expedited variables to calculate three alternative ways of accounting for deferred free ridership:

-1) Calculate Timing Adjustment Factor (No-Program Score) as equal to:
+1) Calculate Timing Adjustment Factor 1 (applied to the No-Program FR Score) as equal to:

-1) (Number of Months Expedited - 6)/42
+1 - (Number of Months Expedited - 6)/42

-2)